 Analytical methodology (including the sampling process) probably drives a considerable portion of uncertainty in CoP data.
 Despite the broad targeting of CoP in numerous studies over the decades, there has been no attempt at standardizing the analytical methodology - especially for feces and sewage.
 The limit of detection is not an issue given the high levels of CoP in sewage.
 Speed and sample throughput are probably the limiting factors, as sample clean-up poses challenges.
-Another challenge (a possible issue in sewage analysis but not in analysis of human fecal material) is distinguishing CoP from epicoprostanol - its epimer 5β -cholestan- 3α -ol (Eganhouse et al., 1988).
+Another challenge (a possible issue in sewage analysis but not in analysis of human fecal material) is distinguishing CoP from epicoprostanol - its epimer 5 β -cholestan-3 α -ol (Eganhouse et al., 1988).
+Distinguishing CoP epimers, however, has since become a routine aspect of analysis, especially in monitoring programs designed to distinguish human fecal sources from contributions by wildlife (e.g., Hughes and Thompson, 2004).

 Improvements in various aspects of analysis have been published over the years, including improved extraction (Moliner-Martinez et al., 2010) and derivatization, for gas chromatographic separations (Wu et al., 2010).
 For a given methodology, inter-sample and inter-analyst precision can be high.
-For example, 10 subsamples from a 24-h composite sample of STP influent in Italy were divided among two technicians, yielding mean CoP levels of $34.3\pm1.7~\mu g/L$ and $33.4\pm2.2~\mu g/L$ (Gilli et al., 2006).
+For example, 10 subsamples from a 24-h composite sample of STP influent in Italy were divided among two technicians, yielding mean CoP levels of $34.3\pm1.7 \mu g/L$ and $33.4\pm2.2 \mu g/L$ (Gilli et al., 2006).